The Sword of Tipu Sultan: Production

 The television drama was produced by the company Numero Uno International owned by movie director and producer Sanjay Khan.
 Akbar Khan, Sanjay Khan's brother, directed the first 20 episodes over a span of 18 months.
 The remaining episodes were directed by Sanjay Khan, and he also played the leading role of Tipu Sultan.
 A total of 52 episodes were shot, some of them in the Premier Studios in Mysore, Karnataka.
 Whereas, the music was composed by legendary Naushad and was photographed by Basheer Ali.

-The drama was based on a novel of the same name, written by the Montreal-based author Bhagwan S Gidwani.
+The series is based on a novel of the same name, written by the Montreal-based author Bhagwan S Gidwani.
 The novel was a best-seller, having sold about 200,000 copies, translated into many languages and reprinted in 44 editions.
-Apart from being the author, Gidwani also wrote the screenplay and script for the 60 episodes.
+Gidwani also wrote the screenplay and script for the 60 episodes.
 The last few episodes were shot after the fire accident, a few years later.
-Other prominent actors who were chosen for this drama included Seema Kelkar, Anant Mahadevan, Mukesh Rishi, Shahbaz Khan and Deepika Chikhalia.